syncfusion-content/maui-docs/MAUI/Calendar/overview.md

    {% endcolumn}
    {% endmultiple_column %}

-* **Enable Past Dates**: Indicates whether the dates are enabled or disabled before the today date.
-If this property is disabled, you cannot able to select the dates before the today date and the dates before the today date are considered as disabled dates.
+* **Enable Past Dates**: The dates before the current date are considered as disabled date if this feature is disabled and you won't be able to select or access them.

    ![enable-past-date-in-maui-calendar](images/overview/enable-past-date-in-maui-calendar.png)

-* **Date selection**: The Selection mode is specified in the calendar property enumeration, allows you to select Single, Multiple, and a Range of dates through interaction.
+* **Date selection**: Date selection allows you to select Single, Multiple, and a Range of dates.
 It also supports programmatic selection.

    {% multiple_column %}
    {% column %}